-Thank you for your understanding and support; we look forward to seeing you soon.
+We look forward to seeing you soon.

-As detailed in our terms and conditions when booking, the 25% deposit is non-refundable for everyone.
-This is because there are still costs incurred with operating the site.
-Under normal circumstances a deposit would be lost if cancellation occurred, however we have agreed to relax some of the terms you agreed to at the time of your booking.
-Therefore, we are prepared to transfer your deposit to another booking taking place before the end of 2021.
+For bookings made prior to 23rd March 2020 we agreed to relax some of the terms you agreed to at the time of your booking.
+Therefore, we are prepared to transfer your deposit to another booking taking place before the end of 2022.
 Wherever possible we will offer preference on the same/similar dates to the users who have been affected this event.
-If you choose not to rebook and complete a booking before the end of 2021 your deposit will not be transferred or refunded.
+If you choose not to rebook and complete a booking before the end of 2022 your deposit will not be transferred or refunded.